zoozoo-sec/zoozoo-sec.github.io/blogs/PwningWasm-BreakingXssFilters/index.md

     <div id="memory-model" class="section-content">
         <h4 class='text'>Memory Model: The Heart of the Sandbox</h4>
         <p>
-            One of the most important concepts to understand in WebAssembly (<code>WASM</code>) security is its memory model.
+            One of the most important concepts to understand in WebAssembly security is its memory model.
-            Unlike higher-level languages that abstract away memory management, or native applications that work directly with system memory,
-            <code>WASM</code> takes a very particular approach: it gives each module a single, flat, contiguous block of memory called <code>linear memory</code>.
+            Unlike higher-level languages that abstract away memory management, or native applications that work directly with system memory, WASM takes a very particular approach: it gives each module a single, flat, contiguous block of memory called <code>linear memory</code>.
         </p>
         <p>
-            This design choice makes <code>WASM</code> both efficient and relatively safe — but it also defines the limits and behaviors that an attacker must consider.
+            This design choice makes WASM both efficient and relatively safe — but it also defines the limits and behaviors that an attacker must consider.
             Let’s walk through how this “sandboxed memory apartment” is structured.
         </p>
         <h6 class="sidetext">Linear Memory: The WASM Sandbox</h6>